supercaracal/scram-sha-256/README.md

 ===============================================================================

 This is a password-encryption tool for PostgreSQL with [SCRAM-SHA-256](https://www.postgresql.org/docs/current/auth-password.html).
+You can encrypt your raw password by the command-line tool or the [GitHub Pages](https://supercaracal.github.io/scram-sha-256/).

 ## Installation
 Please download an executable file from [release pages](https://github.com/supercaracal/scram-sha-256/releases).